amritlamsal123/developer_associate/more_info.md

   * Signature
   * SignatureVersion
 #### SNS offers 10 million subscribers per topic, and 100,000 topics per account.
 To request a higher limit, contact AWS.
+#### AMIs can only be shared within a region.
+To make them available across region, you need to copy them across regions.